J2PCastro/devops-23-24-PSM-1231836/ca3/part1/README.md

   install
   openjdk 17.

-After following the gide provided in the lecture slides, you should now have:
+After following the guide provided in the lecture slides, you should now have:

 - A new VM in VirtualBox with Ubuntu Server installed on it.
 - A host-only network adapter configured in the VM settings.